-Nothing in this permit shall alter or affect the following:
+Nothing in WAC 173-401-640 or in this permit shall alter or affect the following:

 1. The provisions of Section 303 of the FCAA (emergency orders), including the authority of the administrator under that section; 2.
-The liability of an owner or operator of Boeing Frederickson for any violation of applicable requirements prior to or at the time of permit issuance or renewal; 3.
+The liability of Boeing Seattle for any violation of applicable requirements prior to or at the time of permit issuance or renewal; 3.
 The applicable requirements of the acid rain program, consistent with Section 408(a) of the FCAA; 4.
 The ability of EPA to obtain information from a source pursuant to Section 114 of the FCAA; or 5.
-The ability of the PSCAA to establish or revise requirements for the use of reasonably available control technology (RACT) as provided in chapter 252, Laws of 1993.
+The ability of PSCAA to establish or revise requirements for the use of reasonably available control technology (RACT) as provided in chapter 252, Laws of 1993.